 The oral component will be scheduled during Spring and/or Summer term by the Graduate Coordinator, who will also schedule a room for the exam.
-If the student achieves a grade of Pass on both written exams, the written component is followed by the oral component, administered within the first two weeks of the fall term.
+If the student achieves a grade of Pass on both written exams, the written component is followed by the oral component, administered in week 2 or 3 of fall term.
 The oral component constitutes more than just a defense of the written portion: it is an opportunity for faculty to ask additional questions based on the reading list.
-Each field will be discussed for 50-60 minutes; the exam is scheduled for 21⁄2 hours.
+Each field will be discussed for 50-60 minutes; the exam is scheduled for $\frac{21/2}{2}$ hours.
 The assigned examiner will take the lead in asking questions about each field, but all faculty will participate in the conversation.
 At the end of the exam, the student will receive the written responses to their written essays as well as oral feedback about their performance across the entire Breadth Exam.